Burial (Burial album): Release and artwork

 Burial was released on the Hyperdub label in May 2006.
-William Bevan has said in interviews that he never expected anyone to hear the album: "I was buzzing, totally buzzing.
+Bevan did not expect the album to reach wide attention.
+He said he was "buzzing, totally buzzing.
 But I had to hide that feeling, I didn't really have anyone to tell, apart from my brothers and my family – but that was all that mattered to me."
 The album artwork is by Burial, and includes an aerial view of South London around the area of Wandsworth Prison and the intersection of Trinity Road and Windmill Road; "That’s what I wanted.
 Epic… distant lights.
 I love this film called Nil By Mouth by Gary Oldman because it’s the only film I’ve ever seen anyone get London properly in it, which is just distant lights, down the end of your road.
 That vibe, but then sometimes I don’t love it."